 Strong governance continues to be the foundation for our business success.
-New appointments to the Management Board in 2021/22 have further strengthened the skills and capacity of the Board.
+Our Management Board continued to strengthen their skills and capacity with an active corporate training programme.
 Robust strategic planning ensures that we deliver high quality services to our customers.